Resources for Sufferers

 If I fail my Official Sobriety Test

 Our online Guide for Sufferers of Wealth and Power Addiction continues to be offered anonymously and free of charge to anyone.
-The 2020 edition is due out shortly.
+The next edition is to be published during this coming election season.
 Articles, rehabilitation options, and research links on addiction systems in general, and wealth and power addiction, in particular, are being updated before the guide's release, and, as always, are the most up-to-date contributions available for sufferers and those in their lives.

 ADDITIONAL PATHS